SFUStatgen/SFUStatgen.github.io/resources.md

 </ul>
 <h2><b>Simulating Genomic Data</b></h2>
 <ul>
-<li>Dick Hudson's <a href="http://home.uchicago.edu/rhudson1/source/mksamples.html">ms program</a> and <a href="/content/dam/sfu/stat/documents/Statgen/msdoc.pdf">documentation</a>.</li>
+<li>Dick Hudson's <a href="http://home.uchicago.edu/rhudson1/source/mksamples.html">ms program</a>.</li>
 <li><a href="http://cmpg.unibe.ch/software/fastsimcoal2">fastsimcoal2</a></li>
-<a href="http://cmpg.unibe.ch/software/fastsimcoal2"> </a><li>msprime: <a href="https://pypi.python.org/pypi/msprime">Python package</a>, Payman Nickchi's <a href="https://github.com/paymannickchi/msprime">tutorial&nbsp;materials</a> on GitHub and <a href="/content/dam/sfu/stat/documents/Statgen/mspcommands.txt">command-line demo</a></li>
+<a href="http://cmpg.unibe.ch/software/fastsimcoal2"> </a><li>msprime: <a href="https://pypi.python.org/pypi/msprime">Python package</a>, Payman Nickchi's <a href="https://github.com/paymannickchi/msprime">tutorial&nbsp;materials</a> on GitHub and <a href="https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/mspcommands.txt">command-line demo</a></li>
 </ul>
 <h2><b>Computing with R</b></h2>
 <ul>
 <li>Configuring the necessary <a href="/content/sfu/stat/statgen/resources/r-tools-for-building-packages-on-windows.html">R tools to allow you to build your own R packages on Windows</a>.</li>
-<li><a href="/content/dam/sfu/stat/documents/Statgen/DIYRpackage.pdf">Creating R packages with RStudio and roxygen2</a>, by Christina Nieuwoudt.</li>
+<li><a href="https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/DIYRpackage.pdf">Creating R packages with RStudio and roxygen2</a>, by Christina Nieuwoudt.</li>
-<li><a href="/content/dam/sfu/stat/documents/Statgen/ParallelComputing_inR_CC.pdf">Parallel Computing in R with WestGrid</a>, by Bhagya Karunarathna.</li>
+<li><a href="https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/ParallelComputing_inR_CC.pdf">Parallel Computing in R with WestGrid</a>, by Bhagya Karunarathna.</li>
-<li><a href="/content/dam/sfu/stat/documents/Statgen/RcppandR.pdf">Integrating R with C++ and C</a>, by Biljana&nbsp; Stojkova and Edouard Djeutem, as part of their course on Statistical Computing.
-Biljana has also provided a link to her <a href="/content/dam/sfu/stat/documents/Statgen/FinalReport.pdf">final proje</a>ct from Stat Computing, including the <a href="/content/dam/sfu/stat/documents/Statgen/R%20Functions%20and%20Data%20supporting%20Final%20Report.rar">R scripts and other fil</a>es that support the project.</li>
+<li><a href="https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/RcppandR.pdf">Integrating R with C++ and C</a>, by Biljana&nbsp; Stojkova and Edouard Djeutem, as part of their course on Statistical Computing.
+Biljana has also provided a link to her <a href="https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/FinalReport.pdf">final proje</a>ct from Stat Computing, including the <a href="https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/R%20Functions%20and%20Data%20supporting%20Final%20Report.rar">R scripts and other fil</a>es that support the project.</li>
 </ul>
 <h2>Computing with C/C++</h2>
 <p>Our group uses the GNU tools, such as the gcc C compiler and the g++ C++ compiler, for software development.
 How you access these tools depends on your operating system.</p>